grumpyjames/birding-almanac/blog/norfolk-advent/norfolk-advent.md

 shoreline.
 I wonder what they've got?
 Quite a respectable collection - a few Common Scoters scattered here and there.
 A few more Red-breasted Merganser, and, further to my left, another Great Northern Diver is fishing.
-If I look further out towards the windfarms, there's evidence of some serious Scoter rafts, but I've got no hope of interrogating them at this range.
+If I look further out towards the wind farms, there's evidence of some serious Scoter rafts, but I've got no hope of interrogating them at this range.

 I make an attempt at phone scoping the G-N-D, but it's impossible; finding it,